Chiff.com

 Coronation Street (ITV1)

-EastEnders (BBC One)
+WINNER: EastEnders (BBC One)

 Sport

-Euro 2024 (BBC Sport)
+Euro 2024 (BBC)

-Paris 2024 Olympics (BBC Sport)
+WINNER: Paris 2024 Olympics (BBC)

 Daytime

-Clive Myrie’s Caribbean Adventure (BBC Two)
+WINNER: Clive Myrie’s Caribbean Adventure (BBC)

 Loose Women (ITV1)

-Morning Live (BBC One)
+Morning Live (BBC)

-Richard Osman’s House of Games (BBC Two)
+Richard Osman’s House of Games (BBC)

-Children’s non-scripted
+Children’s Non-Scripted

-FYI Investigates: Disability and Me (Sky Kids)
+WINNER: FYI Investigates: Disability and Me (Sky)

 Operation Ouch!
 (CBBC)